This were to bring down the price of the darn things then more of us would be tempted into putting them on our houses.

 somehow I doubt it.(the price coming down that is)

 Apple iStuff maker Foxconn could start churning out solar panels at its Chinese factories, a spokesman for the manufacturing goliath revealed.
-Perhaps worried that the sun could set on its long-running relationship with the iPad giant, the Taiwanese multinational will decide by the end of the year whether to move into the solar …
+Perhaps worried that the sun could set on its long-running relationship with the iPad giant, the Taiwanese multinational will decide by the end of the year whether to move into the …

 This were to bring down the price of the darn things then more of us would be tempted into putting them on our houses.